mattsthilaire/Connext/README.md

 # Connext
 A photo sharing app that's non-invasive, more about sharing with people you love, and no ad heavy.
-Make with some sort of love and AI aided.
+Made with some sort of love and AI aided.
+Code in the develop branch for now.